influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.4/quickstart_installation/cluster_installation.md

 ---
-title: Step 1 - Cluster Installation
+title: Step 1 - Installing InfluxDB Enterprise clusters
 aliases:
     - /enterprise/v1.4/quickstart_installation/cluster_installation/

 menu:
   enterprise_influxdb_1_4:
+    name: Installing clusters
     weight: 10
     parent: quickstart_installation
     identifier: meta_quickstart
 ---

-InfluxEnterprise offers highly scalable clusters on your infrastructure and a management UI for working with clusters.
+InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI for working with clusters.
-The QuickStart Installation process will get you up and running with your InfluxEnterprise cluster.
+The QuickStart Installation process will get you up and running with your InfluxDB Enterprise cluster.

 > The QuickStart Installation process **is not** designed for use in a production environment.
 Follow the instructions outlined in the [Production Installation](/enterprise_influxdb/v1.4/production_installation/) section if you wish to use InfluxEnterprise in a production environment.
-Please note that if you install InfluxEnterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.
+Please note that if you install InfluxDB Enterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.

-## Setup Description and Requirements
+## Setup description and requirements

-### Setup Description
+### Setup description

 The QuickStart Installation process sets up an InfluxEnterprise cluster on three servers.
 Each server is a [meta node](/enterprise_influxdb/v1.4/concepts/glossary/#meta-node) and